PIGNet: A physics-informed deep learning model toward generalized drug-target interaction predictions: Results and Discussions

-As expected, the 3D CNN-based and GNN-based models show high accuracy in predicting binding affinities for the CASF2016 scoring power, ranking power, CSAR 1, and 2 - the benchmark sets consisted of experimentally obtained samples.
-However, those models fail to achieve high docking power and screening power.
+Table \ref{tab:main result} summarizes the performance of PIGNets, baseline models, and other published works for the CASF-2016 and the CSAR NRC-HiQ benchmarks.
+The reference scores of docking methods - AutoDock Vina\cite{trott2010autodock}, GlideScore-SP\cite{Friesner2004}, and ChemPLP@GOLD\cite{Korb2009} - were taken from Su \textit{et al.}\cite{Su2019}, which ranks the first in a docking success rate, screening success rate, and screening EF, respectively.
+The performance of other deep learning approaches except $K_{DEEP}$\cite{Jimenez2018} was directly taken from their references.
+The scores of $K_{DEEP}$ were taken from Kwon \textit{et al.}\cite{kwon2020ak} since the docking power is not included in its original work.

+PIGNet, both single and ensemble models, outperformed all other previous works in the CASF-2016 docking and screening powers.
+Our best model achieves a top 1 docking success rate of 87\%, a top 1\% screening success rate of 55.4\%, and a top 1\% average EF of 19.6.
+The scoring and ranking power outperformed the docking methods while competitive with other deep learning-based approaches.
+The performance on the CSAR NRC-HiQ 1 and 2 benchmarks showed consistent results with the CASF-2016 scoring power benchmark.

+For baseline models, the 3D GNN-based model showed better performance on ranking, docking, and screening powers than the 3D CNN-based model.
+The difference might lead from the lack of the chemical interaction information in the 3D CNN-based model, where the 3D GNN-based model implicitly has.
+However, the 3D CNN-based model and the 3D GNN-based model fail to achieve high docking power and screening power.
 We attribute such low docking power to model over-fitting on the true-binding complex structures and binding affinities.
 The models have produced inaccurate binding affinities for the computer-generated decoy structures, which are primarily queried for the docking and screening power test.
 The low docking power then leads to the low screening power, as the most stable binding conformer needs to be identified in order to find the true binder.
 From these observations, we suspect that the performance reports of the previously introduced deep DTI models have been overoptimistic.
-In contrast, PIGNet consistently shows high performance across the four CASF2016 metrics and the external CSAR benchmarks.
+In contrast, PIGNet consistently shows high performance across the four CASF-2016 metrics and the external CSAR NRC-HiQ benchmarks.
 Such results imply that our model is properly fitted to the training data, and also has learned the proper features - the underlying physics of protein-ligand binding patterns.
 Moreover, the results remind us that the scoring power cannot be a single criterion measuring the model performance.
 In the following section, we analyze how much each of our strategy had contributed to the result through ablation studies.